Lemon Mousse – Easy Dinner Party Dessert

 Delicious lemon mousse recipe – for that special someone – yet low cost and easy to prepare.
 Best when chilled for a few hours

 For all its deliciousness, Lemon Mousse is a really low cost recipe.
 You can even dress it up a bit to make it look extra posh.
 Use lemon rind or thin dark chocolate pieces, mint leaves or may be even a few nuts.

 Who would know that it is less than 50p a person to prepare – and it is much better than anything you can get from the supermarket.

 Serve in a pretty small tumbler, whisky glass or dessert dishes.
 These sort of things can often be picked up for a small cost at your local charity shop.

 Quick Dessert To Make – A Few Tips

 This recipe only takes a few minutes to make.
 Ideally you will need an electric whisk, but this can be done by hand with a balloon whisk.
 Make sure the whisk and bowl you use for your egg whites is completely clean and grease free.

-This recipe is for two people but you can easily double the quantities for four people. it is best to buy ‘unwaxed’ lemons as you going to use the zest, as well as the juice.
+This recipe is for three/four people but you can easily helve the quantities for two people.
+It is best to buy ‘unwaxed’ lemons as you going to use the zest, as well as the juice.
 However, if you can’t get unwaxed, just give the lemons a good scrub with water to remove the coating.